FlyteWizard/js-firebase-tutorial/README.md

 // From the terminal
 open public/index.html

-// Or by double clicking the public/index.html file in the Finder
+// Or by double clicking the public/index.html file in Finder
-// Or by dragging and dropping the public/index.html file into a broswer
+// Or by dragging and dropping the public/index.html file into a browser
 ```

 6. Open the demo project in your text editor